UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 The function `argv_to_dict` converts the command-line arguments to a dictionary for easy access.
 The `ChainMap` class is used to merge multiple dictionaries, i.e., to merge the command-line arguments with the environment variables.
 `install_requirements` installs git.
-The file names of the `deployment artifacts` are passed as environment variables to the script under the key `DAs`, and the path to the unzipped `CSAR` folder can be found under the key `CSAR`.
+The file names of the `Deployment Artifacts` are passed as environment variables to the script under the key `DAs`, and the path to the unzipped `CSAR` folder can be found under the key `CSAR`.
-The function `install_deployment_artifacts` calculates the paths to the `deployment artifacts`, checks the type, and calls the right install functions.
+The function `install_deployment_artifacts` calculates the paths to the `Deployment Artifacts`, checks the type, and calls the right install functions.
-`install_plugin_runner` unpacks the passed `deployment artifact` and installs required Python packages, `install_plugin` unpacks the passed `deployment artifact` into the plugins folder.
+`install_plugin_runner` unpacks the passed `Deployment Artifact` and installs required Python packages, `install_plugin` unpacks the passed `Deployment Artifact` into the plugins folder.
 In the end, `post_install` executes commands to configure the application and install more dependencies.

 ## Deployment Artifacts

-`Deployment artifacts` implement the business logic of an application, e.g., the jar file for a Tomcat web server.
+`Deployment Artifacts` implement the business logic of an application, e.g., the jar file for a Tomcat web server.
-If you want to create a node type that has, e.g., a jar file as a deployment artifact, you need to create an interface with an implementation artifact that can execute this file.
+If you want to create a `Node Type` that has, e.g., a jar file as a deployment artifact, you need to create an interface with an implementation artifact that can execute this file.

 **Example with a jar file as deployment artifact**
 - create a `Node Type`
-- create an `interface` with a `start operation` for this `Node Type`
+- create an `Interface` with a `start operation` for this `Node Type`
-- create a `node type implementation` for this `Node Type`
+- create a `Node Type Implementation` for this `Node Type`
-- add a `deployment artifact` to the `node type implementation`
+- add a `Deployment Artifact` to the `Node Type Implementation`
 ![deployment artifact](./images/new_node_type/deployment%20artifacts/jar_artifact.png)
-- upload the `jar file` to the `deployment artifact`
+- upload the `jar file` to the `Deployment Artifact`
-- add a `ScriptArtifact` as `implementation artifact` for the `start operation` to the `node type implementation`
+- add a `ScriptArtifact` as `Implementation Artifact` for the `start operation` to the `Node Type Implementation`
 ![implementation artifact](./images/new_node_type/deployment%20artifacts/start_artifact.png)
 - upload a `script` to the `ScriptArtifact` that executes the `jar file`